swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

         run: docker build --network=host -t app:latest .
 ```

-Make sure you substitute `App` in the Dockerfile below if you've changed your main executable's name from the default `App` to something else.
+Make sure you substitute `App` in the CI file above if you've changed your main executable's name from the default `App` to something else.

 Most of the new steps look familiar to you.
 You've already used them to speed up your tests CI.